RAJUSKANDPAL/CSI-Azure-IAC/readme.md

-# 🚀 Automated Web Hosting Solution with Single-Click Replication
+# 🚀 Automated Web Hosting Solution with Single-Click Replication - Rajus Kandpal (Cloud Infra Security Batch 2)

 This project demonstrates a dynamic and scalable **Infrastructure as Code (IaC)** solution using **Terraform** and **Node.js**, enabling single-click deployments of web-hosting environments (Development, UACT, Production) on **Microsoft Azure**.